rubyfu/RubyFu/README.md

 # RubyFu
 ---
-# The web site is under maintanance, please come in few days.
+# The web site is under maintanance, please comeback in few days.
 Thank you!
 ---

 ![](images/other/rubyfu.png)